 Step 4: Set Values for Oil Paint Filter

 Enter Oil Paint filter and set values as below.
 All the options control individual changes to the subject.
-Here, shine value is the unit that controls the oil detail.
-You can follow the values as mentioned or you can use a Photoshop Action to do that.
+Here, the shine value is the unit that controls the oil detail.
+You can follow the values as mentioned or you can use Photoshop Action to do that.
 Well, the action is from the ‘Pixibu’ Youtube channel.
 You can download it from the link below.

 Just add this to your action panel and click the top layer then play.
 You can have all these settings automatically.

 Step 5: Desaturate The Image (How To Vectorize An Image)